umbraco/UmbracoDocs/12/umbraco-commerce/reference/storefront-api/README.md

 <summary>Fields</summary>

 A common pitfall of REST APIs is the problem of over-fetching, which is where an endpoint returns more information that you need.
-To help with this the Storefront API supports the passing of a `fields` which allows you to define exactly which properties of an object you wish to return, reducing the payload size significantly.
+To help with this the Storefront API supports the passing of a `fields` which allows you to define exactly which properties of an object you wish to return, reducing the payload size.

-For example, when implementing a cart count feature to show the total number of items in a shopping cart, rather than fetching an entire order just to read it's `totalQuantity` field:
+For example, when implementing a cart count feature to show the total number of items in a shopping cart, rather than fetching an entire order for a single `totalQuantity` field, we can return only that field:

 **Request**